coder-forge/chain-forge/README.md

 blockchain wallet and use it.
 But that would leave us without an excuse for a training project, and expecialy it wouldn't be half as much fun ;)

+# Tutorial

+The tutorial is split into parts, each part with its own branch and code in this repository.
+The parts are split into technologies as much as possible, as its a blockchain tutorial the `Solidity` development will be part 1.

+ - Part 1: Solidity, Remix online solidity editor, testrpc
+ - Part 2: Front end, truffle, webpack, testrpc
+ - Part 3: Deployment, parity, ethereum testnet, truffle

 # Methods used

 Special caution must be taken to cover all attack surfaces when dealing with